-You have just finished a set of successful QCM experiments, and it is time to analyze the data.
-Mass and thickness quantification are on the to-do list, and you must decide between the Sauerbrey equation and viscoelastic modeling.
-But, hmm….. what were those rules of thumb that tell you when to use which approach again?
-Don’t worry – here you have them, the guidelines on how to assess which method to use.
+Imagine a scenario where you have just finished a set of successful QCM experiments, and now it is time to analyze the data.
+You are mainly interested in the changes of mass and thickness so this is what you plan quantify.
+Now, you must decide which method to use – will it be the Sauerbrey equation or viscoelastic modeling?
+So, what are those rules of thumb that tell you when to use which approach?
+Don’t worry – here you have them - the guidelines on how to assess which method to use.

 The Sauerbrey equation is valid for thin and rigid films, where the energy losses are small.
-If this condition does not apply, the viscoelastic nature of your film needs to be considered and viscoelastic modeling should be used.
-So how can you tell if you stand before one or the other situation?
-The key is to look at the Δf and ΔD data, changes in recorded frequency and dissipation, respectively.
+If these conditions do not apply, the viscoelastic nature of your film needs to be considered and viscoelastic modeling should be used.
+So how can you tell if you stand before one situation or the other?
+The key is to look at the Δf and ΔD data, i. e., changes in recorded frequency and dissipation, respectively.
 Ideally these should be recorded for multiple harmonics of the QCM.

 If the change in energy loss is recorded, you can tell that the layer is rigid and that the energy losses are small by the fact that ΔD is close to zero, Fig. 1.
 Another key characteristic of a rigid layer is that the harmonics are overlapping.
 A typical scenario would be the one shown in Fig 1, where it looks like only one single harmonic has been recorded.